Hurricane Florence To Test FEMA, Trump Administration

 FEMA says it has positioned millions of bottles of water and meals, along with blankets, cots and other supplies.
 Urban search and rescue teams are in place, along with what the agency calls incident management assistance teams to "ensure there are no unmet needs."

-Over a dozen other federal agencies are involved in the preparation efforts, underscoring what's at stake for the region's residents and the Trump administration.
-With the president already facing low approval ratings, how he's judged in the response to Florence may well effect Republican performance on the ballot in the midterm elections in less than two months.
+More than a dozen other federal agencies are involved in the preparation efforts, underscoring what's at stake for the region's residents and the Trump administration.
+With the president already facing low approval ratings, how he's judged in the response to Florence may well affect Republican performance on the ballot in the midterm elections in less than two months.